Menu

 We spent our last two nights at Dundabara campground, right next to water pumps!
 Sleep was somewhat elusive until way past midnight when the pumps stopped.

-DUNDABARA CAMPGROUND AT A GLANCE
+DUNDABARA CAMPING AREA AT A GLANCE

-CONS: Water pumps right next to us, super noisy people but obviously that can happen at any campground, no views of anything particularly special
+CONS: Water pumps right next to us; super noisy people but obviously that can happen at any campground; no views of anything particularly special

-COSTS: $7.25 pp/pn (2023); pre-booking required
+COSTS: $7.25 pp/pn (2024); pre-bookings required

 Lots of people obviously choose to camp along the beach, and I think that could be quite attractive during less busy times.